aregtech/areg-sdk/README.md

 ## Composition[![](./docs/img/pin.svg)](#composition)

 Currently AREG SDK consists of:
-1. [Multicast router (_mcrouter_)](./framework/mcrouter/) to use for IPC.
-It runs either as a service managed by the OS or as a console application.
+1. [Multicast router (_mcrouter_)](./framework/mcrouter/) for IPC that runs either as a service managed by the OS or as a console application.
 2. [AREG framework (or engine)](./framework/areg/) is a (shared or static) library to link with every application.
 3. [Code generator tool](./tools/) to create client and server base objects from a service prototype document.

 The network communication model of AREG framework is based on _multicast router_ and service architecture is _interface-centric_, which in combination of both enable to comprise all features of _action-centric_ architecture (Client-Server / Request-Reply model) and _data-centric_ architecture (Publisher-Subscriber / PubSub model).

-> 💡 The [examples](./examples) of _AREG SDK_ contain multiple projects to check the features and fault tolerant behavior of AREG communication engine.
+> 💡 The [examples](./examples) of _AREG SDK_ contain multiple projects to demonstrate the features and fault tolerant behavior of AREG communication engine.

 [ [↑ to top ↑](#table-of-contents) ]